astropy/astropy/docs/io/ascii/read.rst

 **use_fast_reader**: whether to use the C engine for reading if possible (see :ref:`fast_ascii_io`)

+**parallel**: True, int, or None
+  This enables multiprocessing in the fast reader and specifies the number of processes to use.
+True is equivalent to the number of cores available on the machine.

+**use_fast_converter**: whether the fast reader should use the faster but potentially less accurate converter for floating-point values

 **Reader** : Reader class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table, for example if it is a basic character delimited table, fixed format table, or